 Social media has taken over and these days more people than ever are using the app Instagram as a tool to find their perfect holiday destinations.
 Whilst the images portrayed on social media can often be far from the truth, it’s so satisfying being able to track down a sightseeing spot you’ve been lusting over online.
 In this post, I have hunted down Lisbon’s best Instagram photo locations so you don’t have to!

 When visiting a country with a warm climate, it’s sometimes hard to get us Brits away from the beach.
-Prior to visiting Lisbon on a recent birthday trip, the two previous trips I’d made to Portugal had been to the Algarve.
+Prior to visiting Lisbon on a recent birthday trip, the two previous trips I’d made to Portugal I had only stayed in the Algarve (which is beautiful.)
 Whilst the Algarve has the most gorgeous golden beaches, I couldn’t wait to check out what else Portugal has to offer.

 Lisbon was the perfect destination for my birthday trip, lots of shopping (we all know I like to shop) with heaps of culture thrown in.
 It was a lovely long weekend break for Adam and me, but a girl’s weekend in Lisbon would also be ideal as there’s only so much shopping Adam can take!

 Many of the main sightseeing spots are within close proximity, therefore you can really make the most of your time in Lisbon.
 There is so much to see and, with this in mind, a 3-day itinerary for Lisbon is perfect to ensure you see the majority of what Lisbon has to offer.
 No need to keep scrolling, in this post I have sourced all of Lisbon’s Best Instagram photo locations so you don’t have to!

 Santa Justa Lift Lisbon